lokstory/dependency-injection-go/README.md

 * Expose variables by upper camel case
 * Keys must be unique
-* Variable's types must be declared even it can be omitted
+* Variables' types must be declared even it can be omitted
 * Variables must be initialized before call digo.Start()

 #### Set sources by type